 focuses primarily on organization.
 Everything is a Page, even rows in a table.
 Within each Page are Blocks which can be text writing, or can become code snippets, embeds, or tables.

-feels like writing in a doc with a blinking cursor, text formatting, and share.
+feels like writing in a doc with a blinking cursor and text formatting.
 In a doc, you can add Tables which provide spreadsheet formulas and interactivity you'd expect in an app, like Buttons.

 As for the setup of your work, both tools house words and data within a Workspace, though there are a few differences that you’ll find in these diagrams: